unlimadev/TON-highload-wallet-v2/README.md

 ## Introduction

 This repository contains a collection of recipes and examples designed to help developers interact with TON Higload wallet v2.
-## Features

-- **Comprehensive Guides**: Detailed instructions on setting up and optimizing your environment for TON blockchain interaction.
-- **Code Examples**: Ready-to-use examples demonstrating contract interaction.
-- **Best Practices**: Tips and strategies for handling highload situations efficiently.
-- **Tools and Libraries**: Recommendations for tools and libraries to facilitate development.

 ## Contributing